lucified/atomic-s3/README.md

 # Deploy projects 'atomically' to S3

 A simple utility for deploying projects pseudo-atomically to Amazon S3.
-It first uploads assets that have content hashes, and only then uploads entry points assets like `index.html`.
+It is designed to first upload assets that have content hashes, and only then upload entry points assets like `index.html`.

 Assets that are not entry points are also assigned a `max-age` header.
-If not entry points, files of type `css`, `json`, `js` and `svg` are compressed with gzip and the necessary S3 object metadata is added to allow them to be served properly.
+If not entry points, files of type `css`, `json`, `js` and `svg` are compressed with gzip.
+For all gzipped assets, the necessary S3 object metadata is added to allow them to be served properly.

 ## Install